vippsas/vipps-developers/knowledge-base/applying-for-services.md

 * An appointed contact person with a Norwegian phone number and Norwegian identity number (i.e., "fødselsnummer" or "D-nummer", 11 digits).

+A merchant's application must be signed with Norwegian BankID.

+We must follow the regulatory requirements for KYC (Know Your Customer), AML (Anti Money Laundering) and other risk assessment procedures.

 If a foreign business is registered in the [Brønnøysund Register](https://www.brreg.no/), it has a contact person with a Norwegian identity number.